Skip to content

 Ranching is also a farming type where domesticated animals are raised on larger farmland areas.
 It also provides the population with food and other animal-derived items.

 Extensive farming techniques rear animals in specific regions.
 These areas experience lower farming productivity.
-The extensive farming technique ensures enough crop and food production to provide food security.
+This farming technique ensures enough crop and food production to provide food security.
+Now, let’s look into the types of extensive farming.

 Functional Locations for Extensive Farming